-As the perennial pop duo’s sophomore album turns 30, here’s why it remains one of the most celebrated Pets sets.
+As the perennial pop duo’s sophomore album turns 30, here’s why Actually remains one of the most celebrated Pets sets.
 I’ll give you more than ten good reasons to play…

 1. It’s the biggest selling PSB album in the UK, where it debuted at No.2 and got stuck behind Michael Jackson’s immovable Bad.

 2. It features possibly the greatest pop duet in history: What Have I Done To Deserve This? by Pet Shop Boys and Dusty Springfield.
 We can chat unusual structure all you want (it’s essentially three songs in one), but this song just has that thing: before it’s even finished, you already want to play it again.
-It’s touching too, which is impressive considering it’s about about a “major capitalist” (her) and a “pathetic feeble wreck” (him).
+It’s touching too, which is impressive considering it’s about a “major capitalist” (her) and a “pathetic feeble wreck” (him).

 3. It brought back Dusty Springfield.
 Dusty was done before WHIDTDT?.
-Put it this way: her previous single had been released by Peter Springfellow.
+Put it this way: her previous single had been released by Peter Stringfellow.
 When she finally said yes, the duet gave her a major comeback and sealed her legendary status.
 It reached number two on both sides of the Atlantic (stalling behind Rick Astley’s Never Gonna Give You Up in Britain, though the Boys would get their own back later in the year) and re-introduced the world to that voice: huskier, sure, but still magical and magisterial.

 4. The album features three more classic singles.
 Two of them, It’s A Sin and Heart, became UK number ones.
 The other – Rent – features the chorus “I love you, you pay my rent” and still made it onto Top Of The Pops.
 Respect.

 5. One of those singles was written for Madonna.
 But they were too nervous to send it over, in case she said no.